Lidice massacre: Women and children

-A total of 203 women and 105 children were first taken to Lidice village school, then the nearby town of Kladno and detained in the grammar school for three days.
-The children were separated from their mothers and four pregnant women were sent to the same hospital where Heydrich died, forced to undergo abortions and then sent to different concentration camps.
+The women and children of Lidice were first taken to Lidice village school, then to the nearby town of Kladno, where they were detained in the grammar school for three days.
+In Kladno, the children were separated from their mothers.
 On 12 June 1942, 184 women of Lidice were loaded on trucks, driven to Kladno railway station and forced into a special passenger train guarded by an escort.
-On the morning of 14 June, the train halted on a railway siding at the concentration camp at Ravensbrück.
+On the morning of 14 June, the train arrived at the concentration camp at Ravensbrück.
 The camp authorities tried to keep the Lidice women isolated, but were prevented from doing so by other inmates.
 The women were forced to work in leather processing, road building, textile and ammunition factories.
+12 remaining Lidice women were sent to Ravensbrück in the following months.

-Eighty-eight Lidice children were transported to the area of the former textile factory in Gneisenau Street in Łódź.
+In Kladno, three children who were judged to possess Nordic features were selected on the spot for Germanisation.
+Seven children younger than one year old were taken to a foundling hospital in Prague-Vinohrady, and in August 1943 (except one child who died) were moved to a children's shelter in Prague-Krč.
+On 13 June, 88 Lidice children were transported to the area of the former textile factory in Gneisenau Street in Łódź.
 Their arrival was announced by a telegram from Horst Böhme's Prague office which ended with: the children are only bringing what they wear.
 No special care is desirable.
 The care was minimal and they suffered from a lack of hygiene and from illnesses.
 By order of the camp management, no medical care was given to the children.
-Shortly after their arrival in Łódź, officials from the Central Race and Settlement branch chose seven children for Germanisation.
-The few children considered racially suitable for Germanisation were handed over to SS families.
+Shortly after their arrival in Łódź, officials from the Central Race and Settlement branch chose seven additional children for Germanisation.
+The few children considered racially suitable for Germanisation were handed over to SS or other German families.